 Affiliate: With respect to a person or entity, any individual, corporation, partnership, firm, joint venture, association, joint-stock company, trust or unincorporated organization, directly or indirectly controlling, controlled by, or under common control with, such person or entity.
 The term “Control” shall mean the possession, directly or indirectly, of the power to direct the management or policies of a person or an entity.
 A voting interest of ten percent or more shall create a rebuttable presumption of control.

-Aggregation: A Resource, comprised of two or more individual Generators, Demand Side Resources, or Distributed Energy Resources, or one or more individual Demand Side Resources, at separate points of interconnection and that are grouped and dispatched as a single unit by the ISO, and for which Energy injections, withdrawals and Demand Reductions are modeled at a single Transmission Node.
+Aggregation: A Resource, comprised of one or more individual Generators, Demand Side Resources, or Distributed Energy Resources, at separate points of interconnection and that are grouped and dispatched as a single unit by the ISO, and for which Energy injections, withdrawals and Demand Reductions are modeled at a single Transmission Node.
 See, Services Tariff Sec.
 4.1.10.

 Aggregator: A Supplier that offers Capacity, Energy, and/or Ancillary Services for an Aggregation.